Projection Inference for set-identified SVARs: Overview and Related Literature

-Instead of insisting on removing excessive frequentist coverage, we suggest practitioners to calibrate projection to attain a robust Bayesian credibility of exactly $1-\alpha$.
-The calibration of robust credibility is computationally feasible even if $\mu$ is of large dimension, as no exhaustive grid for $\mu$ is needed.
-We provide a detailed description of our calibration procedure in Section \ref{section:Calibration}.
-Broadly speaking, the calibration consists of drawing $\mu$ from its posterior distribution (or a suitable large-sample Gaussian approximation); evaluating the functions $\underline{v}(\mu), \overline{v}(\mu)$ for each draw of $\mu$; and decreasing the radius defining the projection region until it contains exactly $(1-\alpha)\%$ of the values of $\underline{v}(\mu), \overline{v}(\mu)$ (for different horizons and different shocks if desired).\footnote{In Section \ref{section:Implementation} we provide more detials on the computation time of our calibrated projection (which is around 5 hours in our illustrative example).} We show that if $\underline{v}(\mu), \overline{v}(\mu)$ are differentiable, our suggested calibration also removes the excessive frequentist coverage \emph{of the identified set}.

-{\scshape Illustrative Example:} The illustrative example in this paper is a simple demand and supply model of the U.S. labor market.
+{\scshape Illustrative Example:} The illustrative example in this paper is a simple demand and supply model of the U.S.~labor market.
 We estimate standard Bayesian credible sets for the dynamic responses of wages and employment using the Normal-Wishart-Haar prior specification in \cite{uhlig:2005} and also the alternative prior specification recently proposed by \cite{Baumeister_Hamilton:2014}.
-The main set-identifying assumptions are sign restrictions on contemporaneous responses: an expansionary structural demand shock increases wages and employment upon impact; an expansionary structural supply shock decreases wages but increases employment, also upon impact.\footnote{Following \cite{Baumeister_Hamilton:2014} we also consider elasticity bounds on the wage elasticity of both labor demand and labor supply, and also bounds on the long-run impact of a demand shock over employment. }
+The main set-identifying assumptions are sign restrictions on contemporaneous responses: an expansionary structural demand shock increases wages and employment upon impact; an expansionary structural supply shock decreases wages but increases employment, also upon impact.\footnote{Following \cite{Baumeister_Hamilton:2014} we further consider bounds on the wage elasticity of both labor demand and labor supply, and bounds on the long-run impact of a demand shock on employment. }

 The Bayesian credible sets for this application illustrate the attractiveness of set-identified SVARs.
 The data, combined with prior beliefs, and with the (set)-identifying assumptions imply that the initial responses to demand and supply shocks persist in the medium-run, which was not restricted ex-ante.

-The Bayesian credible sets for this application also illustrate how the quantitative results in set-identified SVARs could be affected by the prior specification.
+The Bayesian credible sets for this application also illustrate how the quantitative results in set-identified SVARs can be affected by the prior specification.
 For example, under the prior in \cite{Baumeister_Hamilton:2014} the 5-year ahead response of employment to a demand shock could be as large as $4\%$; whereas under the priors in \cite{uhlig:2005} the same effect is at most $2\%$.